We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 In addition to these, the data, templates to record test results, administrative procedures, defect logging mechanism has to be in place before we move to the next phase.

-Usually, when possible, UAT happens in a conference or war room sort of a set up where the users, PM, QA team representatives all sit together for a day or two and work our work through all the acceptance test cases.
+Usually, when possible, this testing happens in a conference or war room sort of a set up where the users, PM, QA team representatives all sit together for a day or two and work our work through all the acceptance test cases.

 Or in case of QA team performing the tests, we run the test cases on the AUT.